ai4os/ai4-docs/source/howtos/develop/dashboard.rst

    As explained earlier, having your project under ``/storage`` will allow it to be automatically synced with the :doc:`AI4OS Storage </reference/storage>`.

    **Tip nº2**:
-   :ref:`Use the AI4OS LLM as coding assistant <reference/llm:Use it as a code assistant with VScode>`.
+   :ref:`Use the AI4OS LLM as coding assistant <reference/llm:Use it as a code assistant with VScode>` to help you develop faster.
+   It is integrated directly in VScode trough the use of the `Continue.dev <https://www.continue.dev/>`__ extension.

    We recommend implementing first tip nº1, in order to avoid the Continue assistant from freezing when trying to index the whole workspace contents.

 Install your project as a Python module in **editable** mode, so that the changes you make to the codebase are picked by Python.